sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 #### Writable file-system
 - The last phase during this init process is to create the `docker.fs` file which will handle docker-daemon operations
-- In order to achive this we will create a `sparse file`: `docker.fs`
+- To achieve this we will create a `sparse file`: `docker.fs`
 	> Sparse file is a type of file that efficiently uses disk space by only allocating storage for the parts of the file that contain non-zero data.
-The regions of the file that contain zero bytes do not consume any physical storagfe space on the disk
+The regions of the file that contain zero bytes do not consume any physical storage space on the disk

 	```bash
 	root@on-debian:/online-live# mkdir -p config/includes.chroot_after_packages/var/lib/